AsavarTzeth/ansible-role-users/README.md

 Some minor noteworthy differences:

-- Any tilda characters had to be replaced by underscore; due to how ansible interprets variable names.
+- Any dash characters had to be replaced by underscore; due to how ansible interprets variable names.

 For more information aboud cloud-init, see cloud-init documentation at: